-- It is important to think about your most upsetting nightmare. - Does that nightmare come to mind? - It is not always clear which nightmare is the most upsetting.
+- Today, you will take a big step toward facing the nightmares by writing out your nightmare.
+This will take back power from the nightmare. - You will do this in session, so I will be here to support you through the process. - First, we will review guidelines for writing the nightmare and some examples. - o It is important to think about your most upsetting nightmare.
+Does that nightmare come to mind?
+[If no] It is not always clear which nightmare is the most upsetting.
 Consider which nightmare you have the most often, or a recent nightmare that was upsetting, that you can clearly remember, or that leads to the most sleep loss or distress the next day.